hindu-comm/mail_stream_advaita-l/2016/10/Ramana_Maharshi_-_Ad/51__shrImallalitAlAlitaH.md

 > go beyond the tvampada, that you suspect he reached, into tat and asitvam.
 >

-​This next step which you said in last sentence is favourable.
+This next step which you said in last sentence is favourable.
 Once you accept that he initial knowledge coming from 'shock' was not aikyaGYAna and he may have gained that after coming in contact with shAstraGYa-s, that's fine.
 Although, it still is only a possibility and a guess to prove him a brahmaGYAnI.
 It doesn't help his devotees to reach conclusion.
-​

 > But, that's not enough for me.
 >> There is no way to know that he actually had firm conviction of aikya as